 Brands that focus solely on pushing their products or services without adding value fail to win the ear of their prospects.
-Over a fifth of C-suites surveyed think content published by brands (CPB) is self-serving and offers little to no professional insight or value.
+Over a fifth of the C-suites we surveyed think content published by brands (CPB) is self-serving and offers little to no professional insight or value.
 This is not a problem limited to content, but evident across the marketing mix.

 Our research shows that a majority of C-suites will give branded thought leadership a go – but if it doesn’t add value they will not engage with that content again.

 Establish your areas of authority

-The first step is to understand the areas your brand has authority to speak on.
+The first step is to understand the areas your brand has the authority to speak about.
 What does your brand offer through its services, products, people or heritage, that is relevant and interesting to your consumers?
-Which problems or issues can you help resolve?
+Which problems or issues can you help them resolve?
 Ensure that your brand has licence to comment on the topics you choose to engage with, so that your content is relevant to your audience and your brand.

 These areas might be wider than you think.
-For example, ‘The Creators Project’ by VICE and Intel aimed to showcase international artists that use technology within their work.
+For example, The Creators Project by VICE and Intel showcases international artists that use technology within their work.
 The collaboration allowed VICE to cement itself as a cultural force, while letting Intel highlight the use of its technology in the creative process.

 Penny Wilson, CMO of Hootsuite, explains: “Brands are still missing the main point of content: to engage directly with their audiences.
 Listen first and invest in customer-centric, personalised content to build relevancy and credibility with your audiences.”